Hiscox Executes Share Buyback to Optimize Capital Structure - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Hiscox Ltd has executed a share buyback transaction as part of its previously announced Buyback Programme, purchasing 40,000 Ordinary Shares at a price of 1,242.00 GBp per share.
-This move is part of the company’s strategy to manage its capital structure and potentially enhance shareholder value by reducing the number of shares in circulation.
+Hiscox Ltd has announced the purchase of 40,000 of its own ordinary shares as part of its share buyback program, with prices ranging from 1,228.00 GBp to 1,240.00 GBp.
+This move is part of the company’s strategy to manage its capital structure and potentially enhance shareholder value by reducing the number of outstanding shares.

 The most recent analyst rating on (GB:HSX) stock is a Hold with a £13.30 price target.
 To see the full list of analyst forecasts on Hiscox stock, see the GB:HSX Stock Forecast page.